CodingCellist/codingcellist.github.io/content/en/post/dai-station-an-idris-constraint-solver/index.md

 ## Pseudocode

-Based on the general idea, we can come up with some pseudocode.
+Based on the general idea, we can come up with some pseudocode:

 ### Main recursive function / starting-point